 The great news about selling is you have a lot of control over presentation.
 That’s what piques buyers’ interests and gets them to put certain houses on their “must-see” lists.
 Fortunately, most of the preparatory work isn’t difficult and comes with little expense.
 Here are some proactive steps you can take to ready your property for sale:

 1. Start with improving curb appeal.
-Did you know buyers form an impression of a property in just 7 to 10 seconds of seeing it?
-Their first real life impression will happen when they arrive outside your home.
+Did you know buyers form an impression of property in just 7 to 10 seconds of seeing it?
+Their first real-life impression will happen when they arrive outside your home.
 So, make a positive impression by sprucing up the landscaping.
 There’s no need to go overboard.
-Just some mulch strategically placed, a few colorful flowering plants, and a freshly cut lawn.
-It’s also highly advisable to power or pressure wash the exterior to make it appear more clean.
+Just some mulch strategically placed a few colorful flowering plants, and a freshly cut lawn.
+It’s also highly advisable to power or pressure wash the exterior to make it appear cleaner.

 3. Deep clean and disinfect.
 Think serious spring cleaning and clean every nook and cranny of every room.
 Be sure to disinfect every surface in the house, as well.
 If necessary, have the carpet cleaned and be sure to freshen the bathrooms and put elbow grease into the kitchen to be rid of any grease, dirt, and grime.

 6. Showing your house.
-This is a nerve racking endeavor for the majority of sellers but you don’t have to worry about a thing.
+This is a nerve-racking endeavor for the majority of sellers but you don’t have to worry about a thing.
 We’ll handle the showings for you and make the most out of each one.
-Our experienced agents know how to highlight the best strengths of a property and answer any buyer questions.
+Our experienced agents know how to highlight the best strengths of the property and answer any buyer questions.